owenmoloney/ai-engineer-journey/ML_Fundamentals/README.md

 How do I use This Folder?
-    -Each day’s folder/script contains code and exercises for that day’s topic.
+    1)Each day’s folder/script contains code and exercises for that day’s topic.
-    -You can find supplementary YouTube videos linked inside this README for deeper explanations.
+    2)You can find supplementary YouTube videos linked inside this README for deeper explanations.
-    -Run code scripts or notebooks to explore and understand ML concepts hands-on.
+    3)Run code scripts or notebooks to explore and understand ML concepts hands-on.
-    -Use the provided tasks to reinforce theory through practice.
+    4)Use the provided tasks to reinforce theory through practice.

 Additional Notes
-    -This week focuses on refreshing core ML concepts before moving on to deep learning.
+    1)This week focuses on refreshing core ML concepts before moving on to deep learning.
-    -Make sure to review all metrics and understand their tradeoffs, especially bias vs. variance.
+    2)Make sure to review all metrics and understand their tradeoffs, especially bias vs. variance.
-    -Experiment with hyperparameters in tree-based and boosting methods to see effects on accuracy and overfitting.
+    3)Experiment with hyperparameters in tree-based and boosting methods to see effects on accuracy and overfitting.

 Happy Learning! 🚀